Generators and closed classes of groups

 \textbf{Proposition \ref{TASA}} {\it Suppose that for a group $A$ the class $\C(A)$ is closed under extensions, i.e. $\mathcal{C}(A)=\overline{\mathcal{C}(A)}$.
 Then $\mathcal{C}_q(A)=\mathcal{C}_t(A)$. }

-The converse (stated as Question \ref{SoT}) is not true in general.
-Section 5 is devoted to give a counterexample that involves the Burnside idempotent radical and the Burnside group $B(2,q)$.
-It is an interesting question to find groups for which this converse is true.
-In fact, we are not even aware of any example of abelian group $A$ such that $C_q(A)=C_t(A)$, but $C(A) \neq \overline C(A)$ (or equivalently, $S_A=T_A$ and $C_A\neq D_A$); see Proposition \ref{additive} and the discussion that precedes it.
+The converse of this result (stated as Question \ref{SoT}) is not true in general.
+Section \ref{Burnside} is devoted to give a counterexample that involves the Burnside idempotent radical and the Burnside group $B(2,q)$.
+It is also an interesting question to find groups for which this converse is true.
+In fact, we are not even aware of an example of any example of abelian group $A$ such that $\mathcal{C}_q(A)=\mathcal{C}_t(A)$, but $\mathcal{C}(A)\neq\overline{\mathcal{C}(A)}$ (or equivalently $S_A=T_A$ and $C_A\neq D_A$); see Proposition \ref{additive} and the subsequent discussion.

 All the classes that appear in this paper will be supposed to be closed under isomorphisms.
 Moreover, the axioms of ZFC will be assumed throughout the paper.